 Herbert is interested in the relationship between living organisms and their environments, particularly taking influence from models of collaboration and coexistence.
 Herbert has previously explored the movements of fungi, sea slugs, frogs, octopuses, sea anemones, gut flora and lichen in his practice, as well as incorporating food preparation and planting.

 Katie Schwab is an artist with a special interest in early-mid twentieth-century design and craft; her practice is emphatically hands-on, collaborative and participatory.
-For her installations at the Bluecoat, Schwab takes inspiration from a number of twentieth-century art & design reference points.
-These include the iconic 1950s ceramic tile work produced by Carter of Poole that once decorated the Lewis’s department store public cafeteria in Liverpool city centre and ‘The Tactile Workshops’ book by Italian artist & designer Bruno Munari (1907-98).
+For her installations at the Bluecoat, Schwab took inspiration from a number of twentieth-century art & design reference points.
+These included the iconic 1950s ceramic tile work produced by Carter of Poole that once decorated the Lewis’s department store public cafeteria in Liverpool city centre and ‘The Tactile Workshops’ book by Italian artist & designer Bruno Munari (1907-98).
 Munari’s book suggests making a touchable library for children - a collection of materials with different tactile qualities - which are reflected in Schwab’s installation which encourages children to experiment freely.
-This artwork is a joint commission in partnership with Collective (Edinburgh).
+This artwork was a joint commission in partnership with Collective (Edinburgh).

-Artists from the city and wider North present ‘inspiration works’ - prints, drawings and sculptures - as the starting point for creative responses, playfully displayed in a hands-on making artist studio specially designed and scaled for children.
+Artists from the city and wider North presented ‘inspiration works’ - prints, drawings and sculptures - as the starting point for creative responses, playfully displayed in a hands-on making artist studio specially designed and scaled for children.
 The space will feature artworks by Penny Davenport, Kate Hodgson, Aliyah Hussain, Fauziya Johnson, Josie Jenkins, Kohenoor Kamal, Emily Lansley, Millie Toyin Olateju, Niloo Sharifi, Linny Venables with furniture by Crown Building Studios.